DSJAS/DSJAS/docs/FAQ.md

 Finally, sometimes PHP has an annoying habit of failing to load a script properly if the webserver has been idle for an extended period of time.
 If you have left the server idle (in other words, without accepting any requests) for a while, refresh the page as second time.
 If the page refreshes with the content loading correctly, you can take out your frustration on PHP.

+## The site fails to load!
+It says something about "require\_once, failed to open stream"?

+Don't panic!
+Make sure you cloned the site with the git ``--recursive`` option, or all the submodules will not be cloned along with the site, making some required libraries be absent.

+If you have already cloned the site to your machine, just run ``git submodule update --init --recursive``, and git will fix the problem for you.

 ## How can I write themes and extensions?

 This documentation details all that and much more.
 We can't even scratch the surface in a short FAQ paragraph, so I'll just refer you to the theme folder in the GitHub docs. *Happy building :)*